powerapi-ng/powerapi-ng.github.io/pages/howto/deploy_rapl.md

 ## Introduction

-This tutorial present you how to deploy a formula : [RAPL-formula](rapl.html) to compute power consumption estimation from data collected by an HWPC sensor (see [this tutorial](howto_deploy_hwpc_sensor.html) to see how to deploy the HWPC sensor)
+This tutorial presents you how to deploy a formula : [RAPL-formula](rapl.html) to compute power consumption estimation from data collected by an HWPC sensor (see [this tutorial](howto_deploy_hwpc_sensor.html) to see how to deploy the HWPC sensor)